TerriaJS/terriajs/doc/customizing/initialization-files.md

 A catalog in TerriaJS is defined in one or more "initialization files" (or init files).
+In a default TerriaMap installation, the main init file is found in `wwwroot/init/terria.json`.

-Each is a [JSON file](https://en.wikipedia.org/wiki/JSON) with this basic structure:
+An init file is a [JSON file](https://en.wikipedia.org/wiki/JSON) with this basic structure:

 ```
 {